 Hamonic was a great service to the Islanders until he was traded to the Calgary Flames for a 2018 first and second-round pick, plus a 2019 second.
 The first-rounder in 2018 turned into rookie defenseman Noah Dobson, and the following picks became Ruslan Iskhakov and Samuel Bolduc.

-Still in Calgary, Hamonic is relied on as a defensive defenseman who skates in the top four.
-After the 2019-20 season, he will be a UFA, and a homecoming with Winnipeg might not be out of the question.
+In Calgary, Hamonic was relied on as a defensive defenseman who skated in the top four.
+In the summer of 2020, he became a UFA and signed a one-year, $1,250,000 contract with the Vancouver Canucks.

 66th Overall, David Toews, and 72nd Overall, Jyri Niemi